Category Archives: News

 News

 The magazine is free to members and costs £4.50 to non-members.
-It will be available in the following local outlets: Armagh County Museum, The Mall; Cultural Heritage Services Library, 1 Markethill Road, Armagh; Emerson’s Supermarket; Macaris Newsagents; McAnerny’s Supermarket; Navan Centre; O’Kane’s Supermarket; Red Neds Bar; Rocks, Thomas Street; Royal Irish Fusiliers Museum, The Mall; Whittle’s Supermarket, Newry Road.
+It will be available in the following local outlets: Armagh County Museum, The Mall; Charlemont Hotel, Cultural Heritage Services Library, 1 Markethill Road, Armagh; Emerson’s Supermarket; Macaris Newsagents; McAnerny’s Supermarket; Navan Centre; O’Kane’s Supermarket; Red Neds Bar; Rocks, Thomas Street; Royal Irish Fusiliers Museum, The Mall; Whittle’s Supermarket, Newry Road.

 If you live at a distance from Armagh postage can be arranged by contacting: magazine@history-armagh.org